ssarkisy/Delta-Theory/Delta Theory/20 - Informational Layer/20.1 - Semantic Interfaces/20.1.0 - Templates/modulator.md

 # Modulator (template)

-> Use this template for canonical modulators (anchors) such as the SVA triad.
-Keep notes concise and operational.
+> Use for SVA modulators (∇S, λV, ψA).
+Capture definition, base constants, coupling, and dual‑register mapping.

 ---